openstack/networking-generic-switch/doc/source/dev/dev-quickstart.rst

 Developer Quick-Start
 =====================

-This is a quick walkthrough to get you started developing code for Networking-generic-switch.
+This is a quick walk through to get you started developing code for Networking-generic-switch.
 This assumes you are already familiar with submitting code reviews to an OpenStack project.